UK Minimum Wage Rate Per Hour for Part Time Jobs 2025

 835

 Part-time work is common among Indian students in the UK, balancing their academic and employment responsibilities.
 Just like full-time workers, part-time employees' earnings are determined by their age group and job sectors.
-We have provided an in-depth analysis of the per hour wage in UK for different job categories among part-time workers.
+We have provided an in-depth analysis of the minimum salary UK for different job categories among part-time workers.

 Part-time Job Title